Bauddhik-Geeks/Resource-Finder/README.md

             <!-- <<<<< Do not change anything below this line >>>>> -->
             <!-- -------------------------------------------------- -->
 ```
-## 3. Paste your code in between that comment line
+## 3. Paste your code in between the comment lines
-## 4. Change your details with your details and add resourcess + link of that resources
+## 4. Add personal details and add links to resources under the Useful Dev Resources section
-## 5. Make sure its works correctly
+## 5. Make sure it works correctly